AHobbitTalksData/Python/My personal Data Analysis Bootcamp using ChatGPT/README.md

 You can find the curriculum for the bootcamp in my blog, specifically, [this is the post](https://jessyacunarodriguez.wixsite.com/a-hobbit-talks-data/post/the-personalized-python-data-analysis-bootcamp-i-crafted-using-chatgpt).

 I will be posting a Jupyter notebook that contains the theory I have gathered, and also the project for that respective week.
+Also, I will upload the dataset I use for each project.